-The Issuer's business is significantly focused on South Africa and therefore adverse changes affecting the South African economy are likely to have an adverse impact on the Issuer's financial condition and the results of its operations.
-South Africa's economic growth forecasts in 2015 were marked down progressively during the year as the full impact of commodity price deflation and weakening business and consumer confidence limited demand.
-Drought conditions, higher interest rates and policy uncertainty subdued investment and cyclical consumption in the second half of 2015.
-A sharply weaker exchange rate in response to investment portfolio outflows and a continued current account deficit accompanied broad acceleration in market volatility towards the end of the year, which was exacerbated by market concerns related to the unexpected removal of South Africa's Minister of Finance in December.
+South Africa's economic growth forecasts in 2016 were marked down progressively during the year as the full impact of commodity price deflation and weakening business and consumer confidence limited demand.
+Drought conditions, higher interest rates and policy uncertainty subdued investment and cyclical consumption in 2016.
+A sharply weaker exchange rate in response to investment portfolio outflows and a continued current account deficit accompanied broad acceleration in market volatility towards the end of 2015 and throughout 2016.